 An Enormous Federal Reserve Balance Sheet

-The Federal Reserve’s balance sheet is currently $7.4 trillion, which equates to 35% of the GDP, eclipsing the previous high of 23% of the GDP during the Great Depression and 20% at the end of WWII.[vi]
+The Federal Reserve’s balance sheet is currently $7.4 trillion, equating to 35% of the GDP, eclipsing the previous high of 23% of the GDP during the Great Depression and 20% at the end of WWII.[vi]

 And after ten years of quantitative easing, the Federal Reserve now owns 22% of outstanding Treasuries, 5% higher than the previous high of 17% in 1974.[vii]

 Can We Grow Our Way Out?

 With President Biden’s $1.9 trillion COVID-19 relief package and, my guess, another aimed at infrastructure, the administration hopes that the economy can outgrow its current debt levels similar to post-WWII.

 However, the level of private debt is more significant now.
-During the war, the government limited personal debt, requiring large down payments on installment loans and restricting terms to one year.[viii]
+The government limited personal debt during the war, requiring large down payments on installment loans and restricting terms to one year.[viii]
 Plus, the depression forced untold bankruptcies and the write-off of enormous personal and business debt.

 So, after the war, consumer and business spending quickly made up for any reduction in government outlays.
 But unlike then, there is more competition for economic success because the rest of the world does not lie in ruin from the war.